 In Capital Volumes 1, 2 and 3, Marx did not investigate relationships between countries in the world market.
 Some of this was done outside the three volumes, and plans for later volumes included a more systematic coverage of the state, foreign trade and the world market.
 So, for example, in Capital there was no real discussion of colonies, just brief mentions, nor much on monopoly or national differences in wages.

 Lenin updated aspects of Marx’s work in his 1916 pamphlet Imperialism, drawing on other analyses.
 He correctly put greater emphasis on the division of the world economy between oppressed/oppressor nations, the territorial division of the world between the major powers, the propensity to war, on monopolies, bank/industrial capital and a ‘financial oligarchy’.
 This was a key advance in the analysis, and consistent with the idea of Marx’s value theory as being a theory of the evolution of and barriers to the capitalist system – hence Lenin’s term ‘moribund capitalism’.
 Many aspects pointed out by Lenin remain relevant today, even though these century-old forms have, of course, also developed.
-There is now a largely post-colonial world, although many countries are still clearly underdogs in the imperial hierarchy.
+There is now a largely post-colonial world, although most countries are still clearly underdogs in the imperial hierarchy.
 There remains a propensity to war, but now with many wars by proxy, sponsored by the major powers.

 I have some differences with Lenin’s analysis, as explained in my book, The City: London and the Global Power of Finance, especially on his understanding of finance, which was taken largely from Hilferding.
 However, perhaps Lenin’s greatest weakness was his analysis of the ‘labour aristocracy’, the unconvincing notion of how a labour elite getting the benefits of imperial privilege influences the broader working class with their pro-imperialist views.
 Even in Lenin’s time it would have been more convincing to have taken into account how the mass of people in rich countries were patriotic for their own reasons, ones that had a strong basis in reality rather than a supposedly infectious ideology.
-They saw, and still see, their economic interests tied up with that of their own states, and benefit in their wages and welfare conditions from this imperial privilege.
+They saw, and still see, their economic interests tied up with that of their own states, and they benefit in their wages and welfare conditions from this imperial privilege.
 That is another sign of how it is important to conduct a thorough analysis.

 I rely on Marxist concepts as starting points for understanding the world today because they provide the best way to explain what is going on.
 However, this is not to say that one can find the detailed answers in a particular volume of Capital.
 To think so would be almost as bad as believing in the prophecies of Nostradamus.
 Instead, the significance of Marx’s theory is that it so clearly spelled out the dynamic of capital accumulation that, much more than one might think plausible, his analysis provides key building blocks from which to understand major features of the world economy today.